 Linda B. Cottler, PhD, MPH, FACE

-Dr. Linda Cottler, Associate Dean for Research and Planning at the College of Public Health and Health Professions and Dean’s Professor and Founding Chair of the Department of Epidemiology at the College of Public Health and Health Professions and the College of Medicine at the University of Florida, is involved in studies in several major areas with public health importance.
+Dr. Linda B. Cottler is Associate Dean for Research at the College of Public Health and Health Professions and Dean’s Professor in the Department of Epidemiology at the College of Public Health and Health Professions and the College of Medicine at the University of Florida where she was the Founding Chair from June 2011 through December 2018.
+She is involved in studies in several major areas with public health importance.
 These include: the development of culturally reliable and valid measures for identifying substance use, abuse and dependence, along with psychiatric disorders and their risk factors; innovative methods for conducting national surveys of high risk behaviors; and community based, peer-delivered interventions to change HIV risk behaviors and substance abuse.
 The Cottler lab has focused its work with underrepresented populations including prescription drug misusers, former National Football League players, stimulant users among youth 10 to 18 years of age nationally, out-of-treatment drug users and heavy drinkers, prescription drug misusers, female sex workers, and criminal justice populations.
 The work she has done is directly related to reducing disparities for health research and health services.

 Dr. Cottler has expanded her community focus to the CTSA Community Engagement Program, first at Washington University as Director and now at the UF program as Co-director.
 Pertinent to this effort is her HealthStreet model, a hub for community outreach which links community residents to social and medical referrals, health messages, and research opportunities.
 The HealthStreet model has leveraged funding from the NIH for the multisite Sentinel Network, a GO! grant and others.